 MASV encrypts all files in flight and at rest using strong TLS encryption and password protection.

-We’re also constantly improving our security posture and plan to roll out end-to-end encryption, a blockchain-based chain of custody management, and ISO 27001/SOC 2 Type 2 certification in 2022.
+We’re also constantly improving our security posture and plan to roll out end-to-end encryption, a blockchain-based chain of custody management, and we have recently obtained the ISO 27001/SOC 2 Type 2 certifications.